top of page

 I asked Janie for one piece of practical advice for someone who is stuck.
 Her answer gets to the heart of the matter.

-Reach out for somebody to have regular conversations with about this stuff.
-It's one thing to get it cognitively, but for the nervous system to relearn, it needs to be done in relationship.
-There needs to be a certain amount of co-regulation going on.
+Reach out to somebody to have regular conversations about this stuff.
+It's one thing to get it cognitively, but for the nervous system to relearn, it needs to occur in relationship.
+There must be a degree of co-regulation.

-Honoring one's own pace is really important.
-It's the wisdom of the nervous system—it'll let you know when something is moving too quickly or you're pressing too much.
-When one is working along with it, it will find its way.
+Honoring one's own pace is crucial.
+It's the wisdom of the nervous system—it will let you know when something is moving too quickly or if you’re pressing too hard.
+When one works alongside it, it will find its way.
 It really has our best interests at heart.

-Janie's freeze state recovery story is a powerful testament to the fact that you are stuck, not broken.
+Janie's freeze state recovery story is a powerful testament that you are stuck, not broken.

-She found them with her therapist, her women's group, SSP experience, and within the Unstucking Academy.
+She found these in her therapist, her women's group, her SSP experience, and the Unstucking Academy.

-Even when virtual, a connection is a connection.
-No, it's not ideal.
-But it’s a heckuva lot better than nothing and a powerful supplement to other safety-building practices.
+Even when virtual, a connection remains a connection.
+It may not be ideal, but it is far better than nothing and a powerful supplement to other safety-building practices.

-I challenge you to look at your own life.
+I challenge you to examine your own life.
 I bet you have connections right at your fingertips that you're neglecting.
-An old friend, a family member, a neighbor.
-A text or a phone call is better than silence.
-I bet you're already in a community, free or paid, that you've been neglecting.
+An old friend, a family member, or a neighbor.
+A text or phone call is better than silence.
+Perhaps you're already in a community, whether free or paid, that you've been overlooking.

 Maybe it’s time to take advantage of what’s already in front of you.